 The Science Center provides students with additional assistance in the sciences.
 The center contains computers for individualized instruction and is staffed by the science faculty who also offer tutoring.

 Louisburg Learning Partners

-LLP offers comprehensive professional tutorial services to select students with learning disabilities.
+LLP is a fee-based program which offers comprehensive professional tutorial services to select students with learning disabilities.